adkinsrs/sadkins_site/misc.md

 * July 20 - A Wizard of Earthsea - Ursula K. Le Guin
 * Aug 2 - The Jungle Book - Rudyard Kipling
 * Sept 12 - Theodore Rex - Edmund Morris
+* Sept 18 - Code: The Hidden Language of Computer Hardware and Software - Charles Petzold
+* Sept 21 - Make Your Bed: Little Things That Can Change Your Life...And Maybe the World - Admiral William H. McRaven

 ## 2019
 ### Games I have beaten